 Through a grass-roots network, AAF is engaging hundreds of Arab Americans to join national and respective state teams.
 These teams organize the “Connect Arab America Summit,” providing a forum for Arab Americans to meet, strategize, and become empowered.

-Finally, AAF is engaged in building coalitions with diverse organizations across the U.S.
+Finally, in addition to connecting with each other, AAF connects with other communities, building coalitions with diverse organizations across the U.S.